louismullie/temp-data/markdown_final/cddbdecf-f9bd-1f3e-7b18-46f74e7baf0a.md

 ### Clinical practice guideline: otitis media with effusion (update) [^b4b972e8].
 Otolaryngology — Head and Neck Surgery (2016).
 Medium credibility.

-Action statement profile for Statements 8a, 8b, and 8c — medical therapy for otitis media with effusion: The quality improvement opportunity is to "Discourage medical therapy that does not affect long-term outcomes for OME… but does have significant cost and potential adverse events."
-Evidence is "Grade A, systematic review of well-designed RCTs," with "Level of confidence in the evidence: High."
-Benefits include "Avoid side effects and reduce cost by not administering medications; avoid delays in definitive therapy…; avoid social impact of inappropriate antibiotic prescribing on bacterial resistance and transmission of resistant pathogens."
-The assessment shows "Preponderance of benefit over harm (in recommending against therapy)," "Risks, harms, costs: None," "Role of patient preferences: Small," "Exceptions: Patients in whom any of these medications are indicated for primary management of a coexisting condition with OME," and "Policy level: Strong recommendation (against therapy)."
+Action statement profile for Statements 8a, 8b, and 8c — medical therapy for otitis media with effusion: The quality improvement opportunity is to "Discourage medical therapy that does not affect long-term outcomes for OME… but does have significant cost and potential adverse events".
+Evidence is "Grade A, systematic review of well-designed RCTs", with "Level of confidence in the evidence: High".
+Benefits include "Avoid side effects and reduce cost by not administering medications; avoid delays in definitive therapy…; avoid social impact of inappropriate antibiotic prescribing on bacterial resistance and transmission of resistant pathogens".
+The assessment shows "Preponderance of benefit over harm (in recommending against therapy)", "Risks, harms, costs: None", "Role of patient preferences: Small", "Exceptions: Patients in whom any of these medications are indicated for primary management of a coexisting condition with OME", and "Policy level: Strong recommendation (against therapy)".

 ---